 While Google Docs is an option for writing your book, it’s not expressly designed for it.
 But Atticus is.
 I, and my amazing team, took the best of Google Docs and combined it with awesome features from other writing tools to make Atticus.

 This all-in-one writing and formatting software has a ton of features for writers of fiction and nonfiction books.
 Drag-and-drop chapters, ProWritingAid integration, customization options, and goal-setting tools are just a few of the features.
 It’s an easy-to-use word processor in addition to a professional formatting tool.
-It includes over a dozen pre-built templates to choose from.
-Or you can design your own!
-You can export as many EPUB and print-ready PDF files as you like.
-It’s all included in the one-time price.
+It includes 17+ built-in templates, 1,200+ design combinations, and a custom theme builder if you want more control.
+You can export EPUB, PDF, and DOCX files, and it’s all included in the one-time price.

 If you want to learn more about Atticus, check out this article.
 To see how to write your book the more complicated way, using Google Docs, read on!
 I've still got you covered.